Where Acqua for Life works

 Acqua for Life Our partners

-In 2018, Giorgio Armani’s Aqua for Life initiative selected WaterAid to join its existing partners Unicef USA and Green Cross International, in light of WaterAid’s technical expertise in the WASH sector.
+In 2018, Acqua for Life selected WaterAid to join its existing partners, in light of WaterAid’s technical expertise in the WASH sector.
 WaterAid is working to make clean water, decent toilets, and good hygiene normal for everyone, everywhere, within a generation, and is currently working across 28 countries to change the lives of the poorest and most marginalized people.
 Also, WaterAid has a global presence, collaborative approach, and commitment to finding sustainable solutions to the water crisis around the world.

-Between 2018 and 2020, the Acqua for Life initiative is supporting three WaterAid projects focusing on schools and health care facilities in Madagascar, Nepal, and Papua New Guinea.
+This year, the Acqua for Life initiative will support five WaterAid projects focusing on schools and health care facilities in India, Madagascar, Malawi, Nicaragua and Uganda.

 Acqua for life